neuralsorcerer/kvpress/evaluation/infinite_bench/README.md

 [Infinitebench](https://github.com/OpenBMB/InfiniteBench) is composed of 12 major tasks.

-## Create huggingface dataset
+## Create Hugging Face dataset

-The processed huggingface dataset for Infinitebench can be found [here](https://huggingface.co/datasets/MaxJeblick/InfiniteBench).
+The processed Hugging Face dataset for Infinitebench can be found [here](https://huggingface.co/datasets/MaxJeblick/InfiniteBench).
 To reproduce this dataset, simply run the `create_huggingface_dataset.py` script.